airbus-seclab/cpu_rec/README.md

 ## The default corpus
 The files in the default corpus have been built from various sources.
-The corpus is a `tar` archive of various compressed files, each compressed file is dedicated to the recognition of one architecture.
-Each compressed file is made by the compression of the concatenation of one or many binary chunks, which come from various origins and have various licences.
+The corpus is a collection of various compressed files, each compressed file is dedicated to the recognition of one architecture and is made by the compression of the concatenation of one or many binary chunks, which come from various origins and have various licences.
 Therefore, the default corpus is a composite document, each sub-document (the chunk) being redistributed under the appropriate licence.